IBNorm: Information-Bottleneck Inspired Normalization for Representation Learning: Methodology

 where $\mu = \tfrac{1}{H} \sum_{i=1}^{H} x_i$ is the mean activation, and $f_\lambda(|x_i - \mu|)$ is a measurable and strictly monotone non-decreasing function with a hyper-parameter $\lambda$ satisfying the \emph{bounded compression property}:

-The property~\eqref{eq:bounded_compression} reduces the spread of the activation distribution and increases local kurtosis and sparsity in activations by pushing more activations toward the mean.
-This sparsity effectively suppresses variability in the tail regions, which often encode task-irrelevant fluctuations in the high-dimensional activations~\citep{mean,ica}.
+The property~\eqref{eq:bounded_compression} increases local kurtosis and reduces the spread of the distribution in activations by compressing activations toward the mean.
+This compression suppresses variability in the tail regions, which often encode task-irrelevant fluctuations in the high-dimensional activations~\citep{mean,ica}.
 As a result, the compression operation decreases task-nuisance information with the input, $I(T_{l-1}; T_l)$, while preserving the main mass of the distribution that carries task-relevant information, $I(Y; T_l)$.
-In other words, by promoting sparse and mean-centered activations, compression encourages representations that retain task relevant information for the downstream task while attenuating task-nuisance information, consistent with the IB principle, which is also empirically validated in Sec.~\ref{sec:theory}.
+In other words, by promoting mean-centered activations and inducing effective sparsification in IBNorm, compression encourages representations that retain task-relevant information for the downstream task while attenuating task-nuisance information, consistent with the IB principle, which is also empirically validated in Sec.~\ref{sec:theory}.

-We instantiate three representative forms of the compression function $f_\lambda$: IBNorm-S, IBNorm-L, and IBNorm-T. These functionals yield different compression behaviors:
+While the bounded compression property (Eq.~\ref{eq:bounded_compression}) establishes the fundamental condition for $f_\lambda$, the rate of tail decay remains an important degree of freedom in its design~\citep{d2,prob}.
+To systematically explore the design space, we instantiate three representative functionals---IBNorm-S, IBNorm-L, and IBNorm-T---that span a spectrum of tail suppression strength.
+As visualized in Figures~\ref{fig:ib1}--\ref{fig:ib3}, these variants apply increasingly stronger suppression to the activation tails: IBNorm-S is the mildest, IBNorm-L is intermediate, and IBNorm-T is the most aggressive.
+These structural differences manifest in the induced entropy of the representation distribution, leading to different empirical performance.
+See Appendix~\ref{app:ce} for detailed analysis.
+Their specific formulations are:

 For these functionals, the compression ratio $\alpha_\lambda$ in Eqn.~\eqref{eq:bounded_compression} becomes $\alpha_\lambda = 1/\lambda$, guaranteeing the bounded compression property whenever $\lambda \geq 1$.
-So $\lambda$ controls the compression strength: larger $\lambda$ enforces stronger compression toward the mean $\mu$, whereas smaller $\lambda$ lead to broader activations.
-By suppressing the tails of the activation distribution, this reduces task-nuisance information while preserving task-relevant information.
-See more rationale about compression operation in Appendix~\ref{app:ce}.
+Thus, $\lambda$ controls the compression strength: larger $\lambda$ enforces stronger compression toward the mean $\mu$, whereas smaller $\lambda$ lead to broader activations.
+This mechanism acts as a structural prior to reduce task-nuisance information while preserving task-relevant information.